Ahmed Ghailani: Charged before a military commission

 The Bush Presidency planned to hold up to 80 of the new Congressionally authorized Military Commissions in a $12 million tent city.

 The al-Qaeda suspect alleged to have been involved in the 1998 United States embassy bombings that killed 223 people and injured approximately 4,085 faced nine war crimes charges, six of them offenses that could have carried the death penalty, if he was convicted by a military tribunal, it was reported on March 31, 2008.
-Scott L. Fenstermaker and David Remes were in a rare dispute as to who was authorized to assist Ghaliani.
+Scott L. Fenstermaker and David Remes were in a rare dispute as to who was authorized to assist Ghailani.

 In June 2009, Ghailani was transferred to New York to face trial in a federal court.
 The Department of Justice, under U.S. Attorney General Eric Holder, directed the U.S. Attorney for the Southern District of New York, Preet Bharara, not to seek the death penalty in an October 2009 memorandum.